Remote Desktop: An Overview and How It Works?

 The solution is to use a reliable security certificate authority.

-Another security certificate challenge that occurs is when the end user device is not able to verify the certificate the host server uses.
+Another security certificate challenge occurs when the end user device cannot verify the certificate the host server uses.
 If the certificate has expired, this verification process is more than likely to break down.

 DNS Challenges

 Believe it or not, many remote desktop connectivity problems have DNS server issues at the root.
-If the host IP address has been changed, then end users will not be able to connect remotely.
+Remote connections from end users will not be possible if the host IP address has been modified.

 End users might not be able to connect remotely to the host server if they are using an external DNS server as well.
 IT admins can modify the end user’s IP address settings so that it uses the corporate organization’s DNS server rather than an external one.